-MiCRO’s business model currently depends on revenues from the insurance business, as well as grant funds.
-Because the company operates in a high risk, high potential space, grant funding allows the organization to make up-front investments in new products and markets.
-MiCRO’s expansion into Central America has been supported by local insurance companies and microfinance institutions, as well as by the Inter-American Development Bank, the Swiss Agency for Development and Cooperation, Swiss Re, and Mercy Corps.
-It is MiCRO’s intent in the future to engage with impact investors to increase the scale potential of its efforts.
+MiCRO’s business model depends on revenues from the insurance business generated, as well as grant funds allowing the organization to make high-risk up-front investments in new products and markets.
+MiCRO’s expansion into Central America has been supported by local insurance companies and microfinance institutions, as well as by the Inter-American Development Bank, the Swiss Agency for Development and Cooperation, Swiss Re, and Mercy Corps

 How is the new index-based insurance product in Guatemala being offered?

 What is the market for MiCRO’s index-based business interruption insurance products in Central America?

 MiCRO currently has one insurance product available, a catastrophic risk index insurance in Guatemala, the first of its kind in Central America.
 MiCRO hopes to enroll up to 5,000 people in Guatemala over the next 12 months.
 As it expands, MiCRO plans to roll out a similar type of insurance product in Colombia and two additional Latin American countries within the next two years.
 By the end of 2020, MiCRO expects to have enrolled 80,000 policyholders across Latiln America.

 What catastrophic events are covered by micro’s new index-based insurance product in Guatemala?

-MiCRO’s new index-based natural hazard insurance product in Guatemala is triggered when predetermined trigger levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
+MiCRO’s index-based natural hazard insurance products are triggered when predetermined levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
 The payouts increase depending on the level of deviation of the corresponding index from historical averages.

 Who can purchase MiCRO’s products?